 My research focuses on understanding how pain works.
 Pain is common in spinal cord injury patients, affecting about 70% of this population.
-To achieve my goals, which include changing how we currently manage pain, I aspire to be supported and mentored by Toptal Scholarships.
-Toptal is an organization devoted to empowering women around the world.
 In this special blog post, I will discuss my research plans and share what inspires me to change current pain management strategies.

 The search to conquer pain: a contribution to human health

 A ground-breaking discovery occurred in 1846, probably affecting every human being in the world: William T.G Morton used inhaled ether as a surgical anaesthetic.
 Pain during surgery was eliminated.
 Before this time, surgeons could offer little beyond opium and alcohol to help patients endure agonizing procedures.
 This remarkable milestone allowed many sub-disciplines of medicine to thrive.